Surface Go 4

 The Surface Go 4 For Business is the fourth generation model of the Surface Go series of devices, targeted at businesses rather than consumers, introduced as the successor to the Surface Go 3 For Business by Microsoft at their Surface Event on September 21, 2023.
 The tablet runs Windows 11 Pro.

 Unlike the Surface Go 3, this model does not offer color options, or LTE networking.
 Its marketing pivoted to marketing the improved repairability of the device.
 While the Surface Go 4 is marketed as a device for businesses, it was made available to the general public from the Microsoft Store and various retailers.
+But only in Germany and the Netherlands according to the afformentioned sources.